jp2321/dl4cv_dev/slides/chapter6_01_ObjectDetection.md

 # Object detection

 Note: Instead of classifying the image into a category, often a more fine-granular view is needed for advanced business tasks.
-Therefore, information about which objects are in the image and where they are, are from interest.
+Therefore, information about which objects are in the image and where they are, are of interest.
 Especially in autonomous driving or tasks which include a robot, this information is necessary to "run" these machines.
-For autonomous driving, for example, it is necessary not only to detect if a stop sign is in the image to detect every stop sign and to understand where they are.
+For autonomous driving, for example, it is necessary not only to detect if a stop sign is in the image, but to detect every stop sign and to understand where they are.

 ---